dragonforge-dev/dragonforge-display/README.md

 # Usage Instructions
 Handles changing screen resolution, switching from windowed to fulls creen, scaling, and multiple monitors.
 Also allows the saving and loading of all these settings by default.
 In other words, calling these functions also sets the values and reloads them for the player on game start.

+## Display Screen
+In `res://addons/dragonforge_display/ui/screens/display.tscn` there is a default screen for setting all available display options.
+Using `res://test/test.tscn`, you can test all these settings out.
+Pressing the Run Prjoject (F5) button will also allow you to test everything.

 ## Choosing Allowed Resolutions
 If you want to change what resolutions are available to the player, edit the `RESOLUTIONS` constant in `display.gd`. current value are: